LKWLaLa/basket/README.md

 ### Directions to run:

 Fork or clone this repo, then cd in the directory on your local machine.
-Run `yarn start`, and naviage to `localhost:8080` to see the project in your browser.
+Run `yarn install`, followed by `yarn start`, and navigate to `localhost:8080` to see the project in your browser.